1. Range of themes

 A) Full Paper

-Size: Ca. six printed pages (max.
-24,000 characters, including tables, literature, summary and keywords).
+Size: Approx. six printed pages (max.
+24,000 characters, including blank spaces, tables, literature, summary and keywords).
 Longer manuscripts may be returned to the author to be shortened or to be split into parts.

-Title (as short and as striking as possible), possibly with a subtitle, the name of the author with title and fully written out first name, institution, address and e-mail, with a short opener/teaser (max.
-400 characters) that introduces the theme.
+Title (as short and as striking as possible), possibly with a subtitle, the name of the author with title and fully written out first name, institution, address and e-mail with a short opener/teaser (max.
+400 characters) that introduces the theme (only articles which do not apply for peer review).

-In articles of more than 5,000 characters, the main text is subdivided into up to 3 levels by subtitles, in order to facilitate comprehension.
+In articles of more than 5,000 characters, the main text is subdivided into up to 3 levels by subtitles.
 It is normally completed by figures and tables.
 These are sent separately (see below).
-Please employ the classical structure (Introduction, Problem, Methods, Results, and Discussion including limitations [e.g. of the study design]).
-The article must be clearly structured.
+Please employ the classical structure (introduction, problem, methods, results, and discussion including limitations [e.g. of the study design]).
+The article must be structured clearly.

 Figures and Tables should be given running Arabic numbers.
 The text will include a corresponding reference (Table/Figure 1).
 The number of figures and tables should be appropriate to the text (maximally 2 per printed page).
 The figures and tables must be submitted in printable quality (300 dpi) as an “open” file (e.g. xls or ppt files, to which the publishers have access) or as a reproducible draft.
 If figures or tables are taken from other printed works, please give the source precisely.
 It will be assumed that you have approval for reproduction.